isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The convention for operator overloads (especially on value types) is for `operator=(const T&)` to perform the assignment and then return (non-`const`) `*this`.
+The convention for operator overloads (especially on concrete types) is for `operator=(const T&)` to perform the assignment and then return (non-`const`) `*this`.
 This ensures consistency with standard-library types and follows the principle of "do as the ints do."